jayachandradora/DesignPattern/Prototype.md

         rectangleClone.draw();
     }
 }
 ```

+inn this example, the Circle class implements the Cloneable interface and overrides the clone() method to provide a shallow copy.
+We then demonstrate the shallow copy process by creating a clone of the Circle prototype.

+For deep copy, we simulate the process by creating a new Circle instance and manually copying the state (in this case, the type).
+In a real-world scenario, you might need to implement a deep copy method that recursively clones any referenced objects.

 ### Use Cases:

 1.	**Reducing Object Creation Overhead:** When creating an object involves complex initialization processes or resource-intensive operations, the Prototype pattern allows you to create new instances by copying existing ones, thereby reducing overhead.